It’s safe to say the state of proposals has changed in a big way.

 And we published what we found in a special updated bonus section to the State of Proposals 2020 report.

-In this updated section, we analyze how the practice and process of high-performing sales teams are changing as they find new ways to win.
+In this special bonus section, we analyze how the practice and process of high-performing sales teams are changing as they find new ways to win.
 We detail how top reps are adjusting their approach to selling, how sales leaders are encouraging team morale and productivity, and how high-level proposal metrics stack up against historical data.

 You can get the full report here, but read on for insight on how we collected this data, and a brief overview of some of the things we found.